Husband’s arrest in disappearance of American woman in the Bahamas puts his account under scrutiny

 “We have many unanswered questions,” Hamlett said.
 “We are still holding on for a positive outcome to this tragedy.”

-CNN has reached out to Hamlett, Aylesworth and Aylesworth’s attorney for comment on Brian Hooker’s arrest.
+CNN has reached out to Hamlett for comment on Brian Hooker’s arrest.

 Coast Guard opens criminal investigation